 Just a quick chat would, in most cases, establish how legitimate (or not) these shareholders are.

 The Spirit of the Law – The Lawmakers’ Intentions

 Finally, it is worth pointing out that the letter of the law may not always be the final word.
 The letter of the law on land ownership, for example, actually states that foreigners “may acquire land by virtue of the provisions of a treaty giving the right to own immovable properties…”

 It does not, however, mention that the last such treaty was terminated in 1970.
 So while the letter of the law states land can be owned by foreigners, the absence of any treaty to allow such ownership clearly means the spirit of the law is that foreigners be denied ownership.

 Any foreigner circumnavigating the law to purchase landed property with a holding company will still be found to be breaking the law because, if the matter were to go to court, the spirit of the law will always prevail.

 No matter what you’ve been led to believe, if you are a foreigner and you control land through a Thai Company Limited, which is nothing more than a holding company, you must accept that you may at some stage in the future have that control taken away from you.

 The fact that judges can enforce the Spirit of the Law in Thailand means there are no loopholes to exploit for foreign land ownership.

-You may have done everything conceivable to make your villa ownership look legitimate, and yet it would probably not stand up to even the most superficial scrutiny by the authorities.
+If not done correctly, your purchase of a house or villa using a Thai Company Limited, would not stand up to even the most basic and superficial scrutiny by the authorities.

 Read more of our articles on the Phuket real estate market: